ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/train-test.md

 The model defines the forward pass function used at training time to update the weights.
 Additionally, the loss function and optimizer for the model are defined.

-Use this code that defines the model:
+Here is the code that defines the model:

 ```python
 class TrafficSignNet(nn.Module):